fubar2/toolfactory/README.md

 Tool factory tools are perfect for workflow components.
 One input, one output, no variables.

+#Limitations

+The TF is flexible enough to generate wrappers for many common scientific packages but the inbuilt automation will not cope with all possible situations.
+Users can supply overrides for two tool XML segments - tests and command and the BWA example in the supplied samples workflow illustrates their use.

 **Installation**

 The Docker container is the best way to use the TF because it is preconfigured to automate new tool testing and has a built in local toolshed where each new tool is uploaded.
 It is easy to install without Docker, but you will need to make some